Matthew Arnold: Prose

-George Watson follows George Saintsbury in dividing Arnold's career as a prose writer into three phases: 1) early literary criticism that begins with his preface to the 1853 edition of his poems and ends with the first series of Essays in Criticism (1865); 2) a prolonged middle period (overlapping the first and third phases) characterised by social, political and religious writing (roughly 1860–1875); 3) a return to literary criticism with the selecting and editing of collections of Wordsworth's and Byron's poetry and the second series of Essays in Criticism.
+The scholar George Watson follows George Saintsbury in dividing Arnold's career as a prose writer into three phases: first his early literary criticism, beginning with his preface to the 1853 edition of his poems and ending in 1865 with the first series of Essays in Criticism; second, a prolonged middle period characterised by social, political and religious writing, roughly 1860–1875; and third, a return to literary criticism with the selecting and editing of collections of Wordsworth's and Byron's poetry and the second series of Essays in Criticism in 1888.
 Both Watson and Saintsbury declare their preference for Arnold's literary criticism over his social or religious criticism.
 More recent writers, such as Collini, have shown a greater interest in his social writing, while over the years a significant second tier of criticism has focused on Arnold's religious writing.
 His writing on education has not drawn a significant critical endeavour separable from the criticism of his social writings.

 Literary criticism

 Arnold's work as a literary critic began with the 1853 "Preface to the Poems".
 In it, he attempted to explain his extreme act of self-censorship in excluding the dramatic poem "Empedocles on Etna".
 With its emphasis on the importance of subject in poetry, on "clearness of arrangement, rigor of development, simplicity of style" learned from the Greeks, and in the strong imprint of Goethe and Wordsworth, may be observed nearly all the essential elements in his critical theory.
-George Watson described the preface, written by the thirty-one-year-old Arnold, as "oddly stiff and graceless when we think of the elegance of his later prose."
+George Watson described the preface, written by the thirty-one-year-old Arnold, as "oddly stiff and graceless when we think of the ironic elegance of his later prose."

 Criticism began to take first place in Arnold's writing with his appointment in 1857 to the professorship of poetry at Oxford, which he held for two successive terms of five years.
 In 1861 his lectures On Translating Homer were published, to be followed in 1862 by Last Words on Translating Homer.
 Especially characteristic, both of his defects and his qualities, are on the one hand, Arnold's unconvincing advocacy of English hexameters and his creation of a kind of literary absolute in the "grand style," and, on the other, his keen feeling of the need for a disinterested and intelligent criticism in England.